-Military Leave of Absence: If You enter active military service and are granted a military leave of absence in writing, Your coverage may be continued for 3 month(s), or longer if required by other applicable law.
+Military Leave of Absence: If You enter active military service and are granted a military leave of absence in writing, Your coverage may be continued, or longer if required by other applicable law.
 If the leave ends prior to the agreed upon date, this continuation will cease immediately.